Michael-Kim0717/Storefront-MySQL/README.md

 #### BUILT-WITH

 ```
-Node.js : a JavaScript run-time environment that executes its code outside of the browser.
-    center-align : a Node.js package that allows for easier console text alignment and management.
+    Languages and Database :

+    JAVASCRIPT
+    MYSQL

+    Node Packages :

+    center-align : center-align the text in a string
-    inquirer : a Node.js package that allows for user input.
+    inquirer : a collection of common interactive command line user interfaces
-    mysql : a Node.js package that allows for MySQL connections and queries to be run.
+    mysql : a node.js driver for mysql
-SQL Database : a language used to store and manipulate data within a Relational Database Management System (RDBMS).

 ```

 #### INSTALLATION GUIDE